Psalms 94

 Psalm 94:1-7O LORD God, to Whom Vengeance Belongeth

-1O LORD God, to whom vengeance belongeth; O God, to whom vengeance belongeth, shew thyself.
+1O Lord God, to whom vengeance belongeth; O God, to whom vengeance belongeth, shew thyself.
 2Lift up thyself, thou judge of the earth: render a reward to the proud.
 3LORD, how long shall the wicked, how long shall the wicked triumph?
 4How long shall they utter and speak hard things? and all the workers of iniquity boast themselves?
 5They break in pieces thy people, O LORD, and afflict thine heritage.
 6They slay the widow and the stranger, and murder the fatherless.
 7Yet they say, The LORD shall not see, neither shall the God of Jacob regard it.

-The psalm opens with a title for God that we do not often dare to say aloud: O LORD God, to whom vengeance belongeth.
-It is repeated, as if to make sure we hear it - O God, to whom vengeance belongeth, shew thyself.
 The word can frighten us, because we know what vengeance looks like in human hands: blind, excessive, feeding on itself.
 But that is exactly why the psalmist sets it where he does.
 Vengeance belongeth - it has an owner, and the owner is not us.
 The whole point of verse 1 is that the psalmist will not take redress into his own hands; he refers it upward, to the only One who can weigh a wrong perfectly and repay it justly.
-And then the verb: shew thyself.
-The Hebrew is the language of light breaking out - shine forth, appear.
-The cry is not “let me get even” but “God, become visible; let the Judge of all the earth be seen to do right.”
-This is what separates lament from bitterness.
-Bitterness clutches the wrong and nurses it.
-Lament hands the wrong to God and asks Him to act.
-The first is poison; the second is prayer.

-Twice the question breaks out, and the repetition is the sound of an ache that will not be quieted: LORD, how long shall the wicked, how long shall the wicked triumph? (v.
-3).
-This is not idle impatience.
-It is the specific agony of watching evil not merely exist but triumph - succeed, prosper, swagger.
-The wicked utter and speak hard things and boast themselves (v.
-4); they are not hiding, they are loud, and their loudness is part of the wound.
 How long is one of the most honest prayers in Scripture, and it is striking how often the faithful pray it.
 It is not a failure of faith to ask it; it is faith refusing to call evil normal.
 The believer who prays how long has not stopped trusting God - the very form of the question is addressed to God, and assumes He both hears it and will one day answer it.
 To stop asking how long would be to make peace with the triumph of the wicked.
 The psalm will not do that, and neither should we.

-The psalm now names exactly who is being hurt, and the list is deliberate: They break in pieces thy people, O LORD, and afflict thine heritage.
-They slay the widow and the stranger, and murder the fatherless (vv.
-5-6).
-The widow, the stranger, the fatherless - these three appear together again and again in the Law and the Prophets, because they were the people with no natural protector.
-No husband, no family network, no citizenship to appeal to.
-They were the test case of a society's justice, the ones whose treatment revealed what a people truly worshipped.
 And the psalmist notices something theological in the violence done to them: the victims are thy people, God's own heritage.
 To strike them is not merely cruelty; it is an assault on what God has claimed as His.
 The God who repeatedly commanded His people to defend the widow and the fatherless does not look away when they are the ones bleeding.
 Their helplessness, far from putting them beneath God's notice, places them squarely at the centre of His concern.

-Verse 7 lays bare the engine of the whole machine of injustice: Yet they say, The LORD shall not see, neither shall the God of Jacob regard it.
-Here is the creed beneath the cruelty.
-The wicked are not, most of them, theoretical atheists; they are practical ones.
-They may grant that God exists in some distant way, but they live as though He has stopped paying attention - as though the cries from below never reach the ears above.
-Every act of hidden oppression rests on this assumption: no one is watching.
-It is the lie the powerful tell themselves in order to keep doing what they do.
 And the psalmist has located it precisely, because he knows that to answer injustice you must answer its root, and its root is not merely bad behaviour but a false belief about God.
 If The LORD shall not see were true, the proud would be safe.
 The next verses exist to dismantle exactly that sentence - to insist, against every appearance, that the God of Jacob does regard it, has regarded it all along, and will not regard it forever in silence.

 Psalm 94:8-11He That Planted the Ear, Shall He Not Hear?